 Why successful fundraising must be a team sport

-Normally, I’m the last person to use a sports analogy – despite being surrounding by sports-loving family and friends, my most recent claim to fame is asking how many periods are left to go in the baseball game.
+(Despite being surrounded by sports-loving family and friends, my most recent claim to fame is asking how many periods are left to go in the baseball game…)

-But “fundraising is a team sport” is an analogy that feels particularly relevant right now – because lately, I’ve seen too many cases of non-profits getting in the way of their own fundraising success with less than sportsperson-like behaviour.
+Lately, I’ve seen too many cases of nonprofits getting in the way of their own fundraising success with less than sportsperson-like behavior.

 Here’s a few examples that may feel familiar:

-Boards who take no ownership of fundraising investment or outcomes, and instead point the finger at staff when results are lacklustre.
+Boards who take no ownership of fundraising investment or outcomes, and instead point the finger at staff when results are lackluster.

 Fundraisers squabbling over donors, and which department gets credit for a gift.